-This is essentially an application of the law of attraction.
-If you set up your home in a way that helps you to constantly think of abundance, even without trying, you’ll attract abundance into your life.
+Feng shui at its essence is just another application of the law of attraction.
+If you set up your home in a way that helps you to think about wealth, feng shui can attract wealth into your life.

-Here are some ways to surround yourself with images of abundance so that you will attract even more abundance into your life:
+Here are some ways to surround yourself with images of wealth and abundance so that you will attract even more into your life:

 - Make sure everything within sight looks clean and new.
 Repair broken items and re-paint old items if necessary.

-- Keep containers of food and drink more than half-full, to give the feeling of plenty both by sight and feeling when you lift the containers.
+- Keep containers of food and drink more than half-full, to give the image of having plenty

-- Have fresh fruit available in a bowl or basket, or grow living plants (avoid dried flowers as this represents death and decay in feng shui).
+- Have fresh fruit available in a bowl or basket, or grow living plants (avoid dried flowers as this represents death and decay).

-- Store your small change in a glass bowl in a visible area, preferably in your home’s wealth sections (see below) to form the image of increasing wealth.
+- Store your small change in a glass bowl in a visible area to form the image of increasing wealth.

 Your home’s wealth area